 Out of a sudden, have you started receiving messages from Google containing a Google account verification code and you never asked for it?
 Worried?
 You must be.
-It is really strange to get a Google verification code on your registered mobile number when you have not requested it, as shown below.
+It is really strange to get a Google verification code SMS on your registered mobile number when you have not requested it, as shown below.

 Yes, it is strange but not uncommon nowadays.
-We all are used to and depended on Internet services for many things.
+We all are used to and depend on Internet services for many things.
 Internet services make our lives easy but it invites so many risks and those should be taken care of with seriousness.

 How/Why does it Happen

 It generally happens if someone is trying to access your Gmail or Google account.
 If someone is trying to access your Gmail/Google account then he would need to reset the password and for the new password, you would need a code to verify it’s you.

 Since it is not difficult to know the email address of anyone, Any random person could try to reset your password

 After this, Google will take you to the reset options, where your registered phone number can be seen and the Google verification code will be sent out.

 Follow the steps mentioned below to make your account secure and ensure that is it not being misused.